nipy/nipy/doc/labs/enn.rst

 Empirical null
 ==============

-.. currentmodule:: nipy.neurospin.utils.emp_null
+.. currentmodule:: nipy.labs.utils.emp_null

-The :mod:`nipy.neurospin.utils.emp_null` module contains a class that fits a gaussian model to the central part of an histogram, following Schwartzman et al, 2009.
+The :mod:`nipy.labs.utils.emp_null` module contains a class that fits a gaussian model to the central part of an histogram, following Schwartzman et al, 2009.
 This is typically necessary to estimate a fdr when one is not certain that the data behaves as a standard normal under H_0.